GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Technical Approach

 \subsection{TX Module}

 The TX module is our adaptation of the original Transformer architecture.
-Fig ~\ref{fig:tx_unit} shows the details of TX Module.
-This module encodes spatial contextual information to the guided query vectors via self-attention.
+Figure~\ref{fig:tx_unit} shows the details of TX Module.
+This module encodes spatial contextual information to the guided query vectors via attention.
 We leverage the concept of keys and values from the original Transformer architecture in this mechanism.

 Keys ($\mathbf{F}_{K}$) and values ($\mathbf{F}_{V}$) are generated from the input feature map ($\mathbf{F}$) by two separate $1\times1$ convolutions.

 Here, $\mathbf{conv}_{K}$ and $\mathbf{conv}_{V}$ are two different $1\times1$ convolution operations. $\mathbf{F}_{K}$ and $\mathbf{F}_{V}$ can be thought of as two different representations of the input feature map.
 For a single image, both of them have the dimension of $D\times H\times W$.